Austin Sexual Coercion Lawyers

 Additionally, a sexual coercion conviction can result in mandatory registration as a sex offender, which involves ongoing reporting requirements and can significantly impact your daily life and future opportunities.

-What is the Criminal Process for Sexual Coercion Charges?
+What Is the Criminal Process for Sexual Coercion Charges?

 If you are investigated or charged with sexual coercion in Texas, the process begins with an investigation by law enforcement.
 This may include interviewing witnesses, collecting evidence, and possibly arresting you.
 Once arrested, you will be booked, and charges will be filed.
 At your first court appearance, known as an arraignment, you will hear the charges against you and enter a plea of guilty, not guilty, or no contest.